-Compensation Committee: The Compensation Committee's functions include: recommending an overall compensation philosophy to the Board; having direct authority and responsibility for matters relating to the compensation of our executive officers; overseeing the Company's compensation policies and procedures and monitoring risks related to them; advising the Board regarding management succession; and administering our equity compensation plans, cash incentive plans and deferred compensation plans.
-The Compensation Committee has the authority under its charter to delegate any of its duties and responsibilities (or functions) to a subcommittee of the Compensation Committee consisting of one or more members, as appropriate.
-You can find additional information about the Compensation Committee's functions and processes in the "Compensation Discussion and Analysis" section of this Proxy Statement.
+Compensation and Human Capital Committee: In Fiscal 2022, the Committee's name was changed from "Compensation Committee" to "Compensation and Human Capital Committee" to better reflect its current responsibilities.
+The Compensation and Human Capital Committee's functions include: recommending an overall compensation philosophy to the Board; having direct authority and responsibility for matters relating to the compensation of our executive officers; overseeing the Company's compensation policies and procedures and monitoring risks related to them; advising the Board regarding management succession; administering our equity compensation plans, cash incentive plans and deferred compensation plans; oversight of diversity, equity and inclusion; and regulatory focus on human capital management disclosures.
+The Compensation and Human Capital Committee has the authority under its charter to delegate any of its duties and responsibilities (or functions) to a subcommittee of the Compensation and Human Capital Committee consisting of one or more members, as appropriate.
+You can find additional information about the Compensation and Human Capital Committee's functions and processes in the "Compensation Discussion and Analysis" section of this Proxy Statement.

-Compensation Committee Interlocks and Insider Participation: There are no Compensation Committee interlocks and no insider participation in compensation decisions that are required to be disclosed in this Proxy Statement.
-The names of the members of the Compensation Committee appear under the heading "Compensation Committee Report" below.
+Compensation and Human Capital Committee Interlocks and Insider Participation: There are no Compensation and Human Capital Committee interlocks and no insider participation in compensation decisions that are required to be disclosed in this Proxy Statement.
+The names of the members of the Compensation and Human Capital Committee appear under the heading "Compensation and Human Capital Committee Report" below.